Mission

 Privacy is non-negotiable

-Zero cloud dependency.
-Air-gap capable.
-Patient data never leaves the physician's machine.
+The Docker Framework is designed for zero cloud dependency and air-gapped operation — patient data never leaves the physician's machine.
+Our web-based tools (MohsPedia, DermTools, OptiMohs) serve as research prototypes and reference implementations.
 This is not a feature — it is a foundation.

 Open source is a philosophy, not just a license